visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 vector fields.
 Each operator provides the following options:

 Default
-    Use VisIt's native VTK mesh structure performing linear interpolation on the vector field.
+    Use VisIt's native VTK mesh structure to perform linear interpolation on the vector field.

 Flash